Woman enjoying sunny day at park with purple flowering trees and clear blue sky.

 Before You Go: What to Know About Mexico City

-Getting there from the U.S. is straightforward.
-Direct flights operate from most major cities, with flight times ranging from about three hours from Dallas or Houston to around five hours from the East Coast.
-The airport (AICM) is right in the city, which makes arrival logistics simple.
+Getting there is easy from most U.S. cities, and the airport is right in the city, which makes logistics simple.

 Is Mexico City Safe for Tourists?